Shifting physics of vortex particles to higher energies via quantum entanglement: Introduction

-Our key observation is that it is largely \textit{not the process itself} that defines whether a final particle gets a phase vortex or not, but a post-selection protocol due to quantum entanglement between a pair of the final particles.
-Whereas in the classical theory the radiation field is always twisted if the emitting electron's path is helical \cite{Katoh2}, the more general quantum theory developed in this paper predicts that the photons \textit{cannot be twisted at all} if the emitting particle's 3-momentum $\bp'$ is measured with the vanishing error, and their OAM mostly depends on the way we post-select the emitting electron and to a much lesser extent on the process kinematics.
-Our results complement and specify those of the classical theory from Ref.\cite{Katoh2}, but also make them somewhat less optimistic because the conventional post-selection protocol, described, for instance, in the textbooks \cite{BLP, Peskin}, results in no vorticity of the emitted photons whatsoever.
+In this paper, we further elaborate our ideas from Ref.\cite{Letter} and describe a method to generate vortex states of particles of in principle arbitrary mass, spin, and energy, including hard X-ray and $\gamma$-range photons, muons, protons, ions and nuclei.
+They can be obtained during emission of photons in accelerators and free-electron lasers, via scattering or annihilation processes with leptons and hadrons, such as \be e\mu \to e\mu,\, ep \to ep,\, e^-e^+ \to h\bar{h},\, e^-e^+ \to 2 \gamma, \ee scattering of light on relativistic ions, discussed within the Gamma Factory project \cite{Budker, Budker2}, etc. Our key observation is that it is largely \textit{not the process itself} that defines vorticity of a final particle, but rather it is a post-selection protocol due to entanglement between the final particles.
+Whereas in the classical realm the radiation is twisted if the emitting electron path is helical \cite{Katoh2}, the more general quantum theory developed here predicts that photons \textit{cannot be twisted at all} if the emitting particle 3-momentum $\bp'$ is precisely measured, and that their OAM depends on the way we post-select the electron.
+Our results complement and specify those of the classical theory, but also make them somewhat less optimistic because the conventional post-selection protocol \cite{BLP, Peskin} results in no vorticity of the emitted photons whatsoever.

-Importantly, we point out a deep analogy between a weak measurement \cite{weakPRL, weak1, weak2, weak3} of a final particle's momentum \be {\bm p}' = \{p'_{\perp}, \phi', p'_z\}, \ee in which not all the components are measured with a vanishing error, and a strong (projective) measurement in cylindrical basis \cite{Ivanov_PRA_2012}, in which $\phi'$ \textit{does not belong to the measurable set} of quantum numbers.
-In more detail, if the azimuthal angle of the final particle's momentum is measured with a large error or not measured at all, this lack of information about the particle's 3-momentum itself is enough to project the other final particle to the vortex state, thanks to the angle-OAM uncertainty relation \cite{Carruthers}.
+We point out a deep analogy between \textit{a generalized measurement} \cite{BarGen, FrankeGen} of a particle momentum ${\bm p}' = \{p'_x, p'_y, p'_z\} = \{p'_{\perp} \cos\phi', p'_{\perp} \sin\phi', p'_z\}$, in which not all the components are measured with a vanishing error, and a standard von Neumann measurement in cylindrical basis \cite{Ivanov_PRA_2012}, in which the azimuthal angle $\phi' = \arctan(p'_y/p'_x)$ \textit{does not belong to the measurable set} of quantum numbers.
+If this angle is measured with a very large error, this lack of information is enough for the state of the other final particle to become twisted, thanks to entanglement and to the angle-OAM uncertainty relation \cite{Carruthers, Padgett}.